Nonprofit misused $200K from Washington Attorney General’s Office, auditor’s report finds

 It recommended that Ferguson’s office get payment documentation from groups to compare with invoice records to help ensure that organizations meet the terms of their grant agreements before receiving money.

-Ferguson, in his response, did not take particularly kindly to the auditor’s report.
+Ferguson, in his response, did not take kindly to the auditor’s report.

 “At the time the attorney general’s office referred this matter to the state auditor’s office, we handed over extensive evidence and background information to aid in the analysis,” Ferguson wrote.
 “In response, the state auditor’s office audited my office.”